matco/scanlan/README.md

 *Unfortunately, the part required to discover all computers of the network has never been finished.
 The latest version can only be used to index the files of a local filesystem or from a FTP host.*

 ## Setup
-First of all, install required Perl libraries with the following commands:
+First of all, install required Perl libraries with the following command:
 ```
-apt-get install libpath-tiny-perl
-apt-get install libconfig-tiny-perl
-apt-get install liburi-perl
+sudo apt-get install libpath-tiny-perl libconfig-tiny-perl liburi-perl
 ```

-Then, create the SQL database that will contain the index:
+Then, create the SQL database:
 ```
 mysql -udb_user -pdb_password < scanlan.sql
 ```